Skip to main content

 TLDR

-The West Virginia childcare licensing landscape
+West Virginia childcare licensing overview

 West Virginia has approximately 600 licensed childcare establishments as of 2024, with the largest concentrations in Charleston, Huntington, and Morgantown.
 The Office of Social Services within the Department of Health and Human Resources licenses centers under WV 78 CSR 1, covering staffing ratios, staff qualifications, physical environment, and recordkeeping requirements.